nmichlo/disent/README.md

 ## Features

 Disent includes implementations of modules, metrics and datasets from various papers.
-As well as many custom experimental frameworks.
+Please note that items marked with a "🧵" are introduced in and are unique to disent!

 ### Frameworks
 - **Unsupervised**: